 Automated line-item coding - Pulsify assigns account codes at line level based on how that supplier’s invoices have been coded in the past.
 A freight invoice, a subcontractor bill, a materials supply invoice - each is coded based on supplier history, with exceptions flagged for human review.

-Validation - Before any invoice reaches the approval queue, Pulsify runs: duplicate detection against the full invoice history, ABN verification against the ATO ABR, amount anomaly flagging against supplier history, and vendor bank detail comparison against historical records.
+Validation - Before any invoice reaches the approval queue, Pulsify runs: duplicate invoice detection against the full invoice history, ABN verification against the ATO ABR, amount anomaly flagging against supplier history, and vendor bank detail comparison against historical records.

 Approval routing - Configurable approval rules route validated, coded invoices to the correct approver based on amount, supplier, entity, or cost centre.
 The audit trail records every approval decision.